Turtlehead Peak

 April 13, 2009

-With an elevation gain of only 600 m over 3.2 km, Turtlehead Peak (1928 m) is a quick trip (it took us 2.5 hours) with good views of nearby desert peaks.
-Beginning at Sandstone Quarry, the trail is wide and well-maintained as it crosses the flats, but once it starts to climb, it becomes narrower, rougher and abraids into a few trails.
-The trail leads to a saddle and then ascends the backside of Turtlehead.
-This last section, from saddle to summit, looked easy but took longer than we expected.
+With an elevation gain of only 600 m over 3.2 km, Turtlehead Mountain is a quick trip with good views of nearby desert peaks.
+Beginning at Sandstone Quarry, the trail is wide and well-maintained as it crosses the flats, but once it starts to climb, it becomes narrower, rougher and splits into a few trails.
+The trail leads to a saddle and then turns right to ascend the backside of Turtlehead.
+This last section, from saddle to summit, looked easy but was steep and took longer than we expected.
 Although a popular and easy peak to ascend, we saw few people on the trail.
-But then it was a cool week day. |
+But then it was a cool weekday.

-Starting up the trail, Turtlehead Peak ahead
+Starting up the trail, Turtlehead Mountain ahead

 Skyrocket flowers

-The good trail doesn't last long.
+The good trail doesn't last long

-Looking back down the trail
+Looking back along the trail

 Indian paintbrush